Clean Energy Canada is a climate and clean energy program within the Morris J. Wosk Centre for Dialogue at Simon Fraser University.

-We work to accelerate Canada’s clean energy transition by sharing the story of the global shift to renewable energy sources and clean technology.
-We conduct original research, convene influential dialogues, inform policy leadership, and build citizen engagement.
+We work to accelerate Canada’s clean energy transition by sharing the story of the global shift to renewable energy, clean technology, and sustainable industries.
+We conduct original research, convene influential dialogues, inform policy leadership, and drive public engagement.

 Tides Canada launched our project in early 2010, and in March 2015 we became an initiative of the Centre for Dialogue at Simon Fraser University.
 At that time, the university named our executive director, Merran Smith, a fellow of the Centre.

 Our team members regularly speak at conferences and summits, testify before government bodies, and participate in public processes.
 Media frequently call upon staff members to comment and share perspective on news and trends in the domestic and global clean energy economy.

 As a registered Canadian charity, we are strictly non-partisan.
 Our charitable registration number is #118520725 RR0001 and our head office is in Vancouver, British Columbia.